turingschool/front-end-curriculum/projects/overlook.md

 ## UI/UX & Accessibility

-* 4: Application has clearly had special consideration around accessibility and usability on devices.
+* 4: Application has clearly had special consideration around accessibility.
 Lighthouse accessibility audit is at a 100%.
 * 3: Application has many strong pages/interactions.
-The application can stand on its own to be used by instructor without guidance.
-The application is fully responsive and the UI does not detract from the UX.
+The application can stand on its own to be used by instructor without guidance.The UI does not detract from the UX.
 Lighthouse accessibility audit is at least 90%.
 * 2: The application may be confusing or difficult to use at times.
-The UI is incomplete, and the app is not responsive.
+The UI is incomplete.
 Accessibility has been considered, but does not have strong accessible features.
 * 1: Application is confusing or difficult to use.
-The UI is incomplete, and the app is not responsive.
+The UI is incomplete.
 Accessibility has not been considered.

 ## JavaScript Style & OOP